 To begin with at least, there will be a maximum group size of 12 on each walk, including the 2 group leaders (Ruth Hayes and Betty McAskie).

-Please note that only members who have registered with the Longer Walks Group are accepted on the London Loop walks.
-You may register by completing this form.
+Please note that only members who have joined the Longer Walks Group are accepted on the London Loop walks.
+You may join by completing this form.

 Please read the walk descriptions carefully before booking.
 A number of the walks require train journeys south of the Thames to reach the start point.